Open the search area of the siteく

 * useing vertical and horizontal scroll contents

-Jointly developed with Sony Music Studio recording engineers.
+Jointly developed with Sony Music Studios Tokyo recording engineers.

 Since its introduction in 1989, it has set the standard at studios across Japan as a longtime favorite.